tytydraco/yessleep/out/When_I_was_a_cop_I_never_figured_out_where_the_bodies_were_coming_fromthen_I_joined_my_local_country_club_PART_ONE.md

 The dead guy’s body was still twitching when the men loaded it into the back of the cart.
 His pink polo turned red, but his gray shorts looked better than ever.
 Stain-free fabric.
 Just like the website advertised.
 Ponytail took one look at the torn up grass and shook his head.
 He took a shovelful of sand from a compartment on the side of the cart and filled in the divots before offering the club president a thumbs up and driving away towards the clubhouse.

-The rest of us were under no illusions after that.
+The rest of us were under no illusions after that, and I realized, for the first time, what would happen to me if I didn’t win this tournament.
+I felt my stomach roil with hot fear as I bent over and threw up the enchiladas I had for lunch.

 \*\*\*